-Knowing the many types of kitchen hobs available is a smart place to start when picking one.
+Knowing the many types of cooker hobs available is a smart place to start when picking one.
 However, you should also think about how the hob will fit with your cooking preferences, space constraints, and household requirements.
-Through this article, Yeobuild HomeStore will walk you through the factors you should take into account when selecting a kitchen hob.
+Through this article, Yeobuild HomeStore will walk you through the factors you should take into account when selecting a cooker hob.

 Find Out the Difference Between a Cooker Hob, An Oven, and A Range

 Before anything else, you must comprehend the distinctions between a range, a hob, and an oven.
 By doing this, you may prevent wasting your money on unnecessary appliances.
 The following is a definition of the terms:

 LPG (Liquefied Petroleum Gas) cylinders or piped town gas can both be used to power a gas hob.
 When lit, it emits direct heat via a flame.
 The majority of gas ranges have an automated ignition, so you can just turn on the knob settings.
 However, some older versions need a manual lighter to ignite.